 - Summertime “Go-to” Meals

-5. Offer a variety of foods at regular intervals throughout the day.
-Remember, part of our job in the feeding relationship is what food is offered and when it’s offered.
-We’ve shared lots of tips and ideas in previous blog posts to help you offer a variety of structured meals and snacks!
+Remember, part of our job in the feeding relationship is deciding what food to offer and when.
+In previous blog posts, we shared lots of tips and ideas to help you offer a variety of structured meals and snacks!

 - Variety - It’s Not Just About Fruits and Veggies